atsolberg/lwcc.org/README.md

 Runs parcel in dev mode with the dev server running at https://localhost:1234

 ### Build and Deploy to Production
+1. Make sure you are using node 12 with `nvm use 12`
-1. From the lwcc.org directory, run:
+2. From the lwcc.org directory, run:
 ```shell
 npm run build
 . ./scripts/wp-deploy.sh